13Aniket/13Aniket/README.md

-- 👋 Hi, I’m @13Aniket
+- 👋 Hi, I’m Aniket
 - 👀 I’m interested in :ai development and machine learning<robotics>
 - 🌱 I’m currently learning : html
 - 💞️ I’m looking to collaborate with  worlds best developers
-- 📫 How to reach me ...
+- 📫 How to reach me ... via chat
 - 😄 Pronouns: friendly and exterovert!
-- ⚡ Fun fact: i want to become cricketer.

 <!---
 13Aniket/13Aniket is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.